Mending with heart.

 Cut off the fringe

-For the left shoulder, I secured the fabric to the inside of the jacket, and then used gold thread to make diagonal sashiko stitches beginning outside of the patch, and continuing over the fabric, and then back onto the denim.
-Then, I stitched tiny x's around the patch on the denim to give the patch even more stability.
+For the left shoulder, I secured the fabric to the inside of the jacket, and then used gold thread to make diagonal stitches beginning outside of the patch, and continuing over the fabric, and then back onto the denim.
+Then, I stitched tiny x's around the patch on the denim to give the patch even more strength.

-The right shoulder was less beat up, so I used a smaller patch with horizontal sashiko stitches running over the denim and the patch.
+The right shoulder was less beat up, so I used a smaller patch with horizontal stitches running over the denim and the patch.

 How about that back panel?